amittkSharma/typescript-react-webpack-app-creator/README.md

 | ----------------- | ----------------- | ----------- |
 | 2016-11-21		  	| AmittK		        | Module to create a React App working with typescript, webpack and tslint. |

+### Dependencies

+Depends on the following library:

+- Typescript
+- Webpack 2.0
+- Tslint

 ## Installing via Npm